fletticorp/fletti-cli/README.md

 ### Description

-Command line interface for using FletaloYA services through REST api calls.
+Command line interface for using Fletti services through REST api calls.
 You can contribute here by reading our [reference API docs](https://api.fletti.com/docs/index.html).

 ### Install